-Effective management in rental collection saw our total turnover surpass £4m for the first time. £3.87m was collected in housing rents, whilst a further £113k and £50k was received in respect of services charges and commercial rents.
+Effective management in rental collection saw our total turnover surpass £4m for the first time. £3.92m was collected in housing rents, whilst a further £123k and £41k was received in respect of services charges and commercial rents.
 The release of capital grants along with grants for disabled adaptations amounted to £23k.

-As part of our commitment towards delivering Value For Money, a full budget review and cost monitoring exercise was undertaken during the year to measure the effectiveness for all service areas, resulting in cost avoidance initiatives being introduced and some areas being identified for tendering in the next financial year.
+As part of our commitment towards delivering Value For Money, a full budget review and cost monitoring exercise was undertaken during the year to measure the effectiveness for all service areas, resulting in cost avoidance initiatives being introduced and some areas being identified for re-engineering of processes in the next financial year.